adi6496/Adaptive-Algo-Test/Readme.md

 The requirements.txt file needs to have all the libraries necessary to run the files in your repository.
 Example: Lets say I have a repository with .py files containing different libraries like pandas, numpy, keras etc, I will have to add a "requirements.txt" file with the

+## Q3
+Third question was to use the tool built for a data science project The Machine learning project which I was working on is a Kaggle competition on Sentiment Analysis Review of a Rotten Tomato dataset.
+Preprocessing:
+Stemming
+Word2vec